marcus-grant/notes/python.md

 If you're going to read a file with lines reperesenting an entry, `open` is the primary function to use.
 In this example from [Advent of Code][aoc22-day4] there are lines of input given.
-Each line represents a pair of ranges that need to be processed.
+Each line is a pair of number ranges in need of processing.

 ```txt
 2-4,6-8